JohnDMcMaster/faxitron/README.md

 * usbrply.py: convert Wireshark USB .cap file into Python code
 * xray.py: direct x-ray control.
 Doesn't know about sensor

+DC12: not currently supported since I don't have one.
+But probably not hard to add

 See also: https://github.com/JohnDMcMaster/gxs700

 ## Installation